MohammedTaha-751/ShadowFox/Intermediate_Tasks/BankAccountSystem/README.md

 - 💸 Withdrawal with balance checks
 - 💼 Balance inquiry
 - 📜 Transaction history
-- ✅ JUnit 4 tests for all major features
+- ✅ JUnit 4 tests for all the major features

 ---
 ## 📂 Folder Structure